Peter McMahan

 My research centers on the ways that communication informs and reinforces hierarchy and authority in varied social settings.
 I specialize in statistical modeling and computational methodologies, with particular focus on network analysis and emerging methods for social inference on large, unstructured data sets.

 Currently, I am working on several projects relating to communication in academic contexts.
-One line of research examines the role of individual journal publications in the structuring of scholarly fields.
-This work finds that particular modes of publication (e.g. review articles) have far-reaching effects on the form and focus of future research.
+One line of research examines the role of academic publications in the structuring of scholarly fields.
+This work finds that particular modes of publication (e.g. review articles or formal critiques) have far-reaching effects on the form and focus of future research.
 A separate research agenda is concerned with the effects of ambiguous academic language on intellectual discourse, arguing that imprecision in communication can have a cohering effect on a community of scholars and lead to more engaged and fruitful scientific outcomes.

 Teaching